 Where there was once clutter, you’ll gain space.
 Space you can use for living and enjoying what you value most, instead of storing clutter.

-But beyond creating physical space to your home, you’ll also add space to other areas of your life.
+But beyond creating physical space in your home, you’ll also add space to other areas of your life.

 Space in your schedule